Wandeon/fleet/README.md

 ## Monitoring (VPS)

-- Stack: `vps/compose.prom-grafana-blackbox.yml:1` (Prometheus, Grafana, Loki, Promtail, Blackbox)
+- Stack: `infra/vps/compose.prom-grafana-blackbox.yml` (Prometheus, Grafana, Loki, Promtail, Blackbox)
 - Service-to-service checks should use the container endpoints (`http://prometheus:9090/-/healthy` and `http://blackbox:9115`); host-mapped ports such as `9091` are only for interactive access from the host/browser.
-- Prometheus scrape config: `vps/prometheus.yml:1` loads file SD targets from `/etc/prometheus/targets/*.json`.
+- Prometheus scrape config: `infra/vps/prometheus.yml` loads file SD targets from `/etc/prometheus/targets/*.json`.
 - Add targets:
-  - Audio: `vps/targets-audio.json:1`
+  - Audio: `infra/vps/targets-audio.json`
-  - HDMI/Zigbee: `vps/targets-hdmi-media.json:1`
+  - HDMI/Zigbee: `infra/vps/targets-hdmi-media.json`
-  - Camera: `vps/targets-camera.json:1`
+  - Camera: `infra/vps/targets-camera.json`
-  These files are generated from the device interface registry—update `inventory/device-interfaces.yaml:1` and run the validation script.
+  These files are generated from the device interface registry—update `inventory/device-interfaces.yaml` and run the validation script.
-- Dashboard: import `vps/grafana-dashboard-audio.json:1` in Grafana.
+- Dashboards are versioned under `grafana/dashboards/` and auto-provisioned at startup (Fleet Overview, Audio Player, Agent Convergence).
 - Unified logging: `baseline/promtail` ships systemd journal + Docker logs from every Pi to Loki.
 Configure the Loki push URL by setting `LOKI_ENDPOINT` (and optional `LOG_SITE`) in `/etc/fleet/agent.env`; the agent exports those variables before composing.
 Mark devices with `logs: true` and `loki_source: <hostname>` in `inventory/devices.yaml` so the API/UI can surface host filters automatically.
-- Grafana auto-loads a Loki data source (`vps/grafana/provisioning/datasources/loki.yml`).
+- Grafana auto-loads a Loki data source (`infra/vps/grafana/provisioning/datasources/loki.yml`).
 Use Grafana → Explore → Loki to query cross-fleet logs or build dashboards that mix metrics with log panels.
-- `vps/blackbox.yml` includes a module (`http_any_2xx_3xx_4xx_ok`) that treats 401/404 as success for the rare endpoints that still demand auth; aim Prometheus probes at `/healthz` so they return clean 200s whenever possible.
+- `infra/vps/blackbox.yml` includes a module (`http_any_2xx_3xx_4xx_ok`) that treats 401/404 as success for the rare endpoints that still demand auth; aim Prometheus probes at `/healthz` so they return clean 200s whenever possible.

 ## Security